Home/States/California

 The top insurance providers in California include State Farm, Farmers, CSAA.
 Shopping among these and other carriers is one of the most effective ways to save money — studies show that comparing at least three quotes can save 15% to 30% on premiums.
 Beyond comparison shopping, residents of California can lower their insurance costs by bundling home and auto policies (typical savings of 10-15%), increasing deductibles, improving home security and storm resistance, maintaining good credit, and asking about all available discounts.
 California's insurance commissioner, Ricardo Lara, oversees rate filings and consumer protections — the state Department of Insurance website is a good resource for filing complaints or checking an insurer's financial stability.

-Overall, California is a state where insurance costs are well below average.
+Overall, California is a state where insurance costs are moderately below average.
 The state is especially relevant for budget-conscious homebuyers seeking affordable property insurance; those willing to invest in risk mitigation for long-term savings.
 Whether you are a homeowner, renter, landlord, or driver in California, understanding the local risk factors — wildfire risk, earthquake risk, high property values — and actively comparing providers can make a real difference in what you pay.
 Use the calculator below to estimate your personalized homeowners insurance cost based on your specific property details and coverage preferences.

 Insurance Costs by City in California